IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ###### 3.71.4.2.2.1 JSON Web Token Option
 The OAuth2 specifications does not indicate the structure of the access token.
 Actors conforming to the JSON Web Token Option shall support access tokens formatted as signed JWT Tokens.

-JWT token shall be signed as specified in JSON Web Signature [RFC 7515].
-If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) shall be used as described in [RFC 7515, Section 7.1].
+JWT token shall be signed as specified in JSON Web Signature [RFC7515].
+If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) shall be used as described in [RFC7515, Section 7.1].

 Any actor may support the JWE (unsigned but encrypted) alternative of the JWT token.

-Of the signature of JWT algorithms specified in the JSON Web Algorithms [RFC 7518], the following algorithms shall be supported:
+Of the signature of JWT algorithms specified in the JSON Web Algorithms [RFC7518], the following algorithms shall be supported:
 - *HS256*: HMAC using SHA-256 hash algorithm.
 - *RS256*: RSA using SHA-256 hash algorithm.